veenadev/datadog-agent/README.md

 datadog-agent Cookbook
 ======================
-This cookbook will install Stackdriver agent in the Amazon-Linux machine.
+This cookbook will install datadog agent in the Amazon-Linux machine.

 Requirements
 ------------